theightcoder8/SQL-Youtube-Spotify-Project/README.md

 # SQL-Youtube-Spotify-Project
-Answering basic Stakeholder questions
+-Answering basic Stakeholder questions
-Which songs have the highest danceability score?
+-Which songs have the highest danceability score?
-What is the average loudness of songs by a particular artist?
+-What is the average loudness of songs by a particular artist?
 Which album has the highest average energy score?
 Which tracks have the highest speechiness scores?
 How many tracks have a tempo greater than a certain value?